RightsandWrongsgit/ARMTEC/business/conceptquestions.md

  Next, I would like to know how much you agree or disagree with some statements about this product.
 While I realize that you  tried this product, I would like you to base your answers on what you have seen and read in the product description.

 How much do you agree or disagree with each of the following statements about ()?
+(RANDOMIZE STATEMENTS)<br>
-(RANDOMIZE STATEMENTS) (These should be more “feature like” elements we expect a person to take away from the concept statement)
+<font color=yellow>(These should be more “feature like” elements we expect a person to take away from the concept statement)</font>

 Choose one answer for each statement below.